 When will I hear a decision about admission?

 Students accepted into the program will be notified by early to mid-March for the following fall semester.
-Students may be placed on a deferred list at that time and will be informed of the wait-list decision also in March.
+Students may be placed on a deferred list at that time and will be informed of the wait-list decision late-March.
 The Au.D. program is designed for full-time, residential students only.

-The Au.D. program generally requires 4 fall terms, 4 spring terms, and 2 summers to complete, for a total of 89 semester hours.
+The Au.D. program generally requires 4 years to complete (4 fall terms, 4 spring terms, and 2 summers), for a total of 89 semester hours.
 The current, complete list of required coursework and course descriptions can be found in the UI General Catalog.

 Graduate students interested in audiology combine work toward an Au.D. with Ph.D. studies.
 These students begin their graduate work by enrolling in the AuD program and formally apply to change the degree objective to the combined Au.D./Ph.D. after two years of study.
 If accepted, the student forms a committee to assist in merging the requirements of both graduate programs efficiently.
 Decisions about approving the request to change degree objectives are made on a case-by-case basis; those decisions may be influenced by funding availability as well as the consent of an appropriate research mentor.